liangzheng816/OfficeDocs-SharePoint/migration/how-to-format-your-csv-file-for-data-content-migration.md

 - If the language of the destination SharePoint site isn't English, check the internal name of the "Shared Documents" Document library at `https://contoso.sharepoint.com/sites/SampleSite/_layouts/15/viewlsts.aspx?view=14`.

 > [!IMPORTANT]
-> All columns detailed above must be present and can be blank if not needed.
+> All columns detailed in the previous section must be present and can be blank if not needed.

 ![Spreadsheet view of SharePoint Migration Tool sample format when using a CSV file.](media/73fadfad-77ad-4d3a-b738-bc7063bc2659.jpg)